 The health careers industry is a rapidly growing field with opportunities for individuals to realize their personal and professional goals.
 OACE offers a number of programs for adults interested in entering the high demand health career profession.

 The shortage of nurses continue to be of serious concern to government, health care providers, consumers and those who strive to educate those who are preparing for careers in the health career professions.
 The OACE LPN program is a full time, one-year program designed to prepare participants to become Licensed Practical Nurses.
 Upon successful completion of the program, participants will be eligible to take the National Council Licensure Examination (NCLEX-PN) and make application for state licensure as a practical nurse.
-The program is currently offered at 3 sites: Brooklyn, Manhattan, and Roosevelt Island.
+The program is currently offered at 2 sites: Brooklyn and Manhattan.

 The part-time CNA program will provide students with instruction in Nurse Aide Theory.
 Participants will also participate in a supervised clinical experience in a long-term care facility.
 Upon successful completion of the program, students will be eligible to take the New York State exam to become certified as a Nurse Assistant.